nus-oss/cs3281-AY1516S2-website/teams/powerpointlabs.md

 ###### Short Term Plan
 * Expose myself to more security related issues by going for talks
-* Gain hands on experience by participating in Capture The Flag competitions
+* Gain hands on experience by participating in Capture The Flag competitions (X-CTF by NUS Greyhats)
-* Join a community that's geared towards Information Security (such as NUS GreyHats)
+* Gain more practical knowledge by participating in security events (DSTA - Cyber Defenders Discovery Camp)
 * Contribute to OSS related to security to gain more exposure (Open Keychain / Nmap)
 * Improve knowledge in assembly/binary code